Lean Alejandro

 Leandro "Lean" Legara Alejandro (July 10, 1960 - September 19, 1987) was a student leader and left-wing nationalist political activist in the Philippines.

 Early life and education

 Alejandro was born in 1960 in Navotas, the eldest son of Rosendo Alejandro and Salvacion Legara.
 He studied at St. James Academy before continuing his education at the University of the Philippines (UP) in Diliman in 1978.

+Alejandro later recalled not noticing the initial martial law declaration by Ferdinand Marcos as a 12-year-old on September 23, 1972, only that "we missed the TV shows we used to watch".
+During a later referendum on martial law, he was among those who voted "yes" for its continuation, with his family being entirely composed of Marcos supporters.

 University

 Alejandro began a B.Sc.
 Chemistry as a preparatory course to medicine, and joined the Campus Crusade for Christ during his freshman year, but he switched courses to Philippine Studies after taking classes in history and political science and discovering Marxism.
 He joined the university's short-lived Anti-Imperialist Youth Committee, which later became the national student umbrella organization Youth for Nationalism and Democracy (YND) on August 17, 1980.
 He also joined the Philippine Collegian, the UP student publication, as a features writer, where he wrote articles critical of the Marcos administration.
 He established the Center for Nationalist Studies (CNS) in 1983.

 Alejandro held several positions in the university after leaving the Collegian.
 He was elected chair of the College of Arts and Sciences Student Council in 1982–83, and vice chairman and then chairman of the UP Student Council in 1983–84, which was dissolved three years after it was established after opposing a tuition fee raise.
 In 1981, he led a rally to Mendiola Street, the first after martial law was lifted.
 The Student Council became vocal on national issues following the assassination of Ninoy Aquino.
 Alejandro participated in protests against the assassination, one of the largest student rallies for some time.